sankalp1999/code_qa/README.md

 ## Technologies Used

-- Flask: Web framework for building the user interface
+- Flask: server and UI
-- Treesitter: Parsing and analyzing code structure
+- Treesitter: parsing methods, classes, constructor declarations in a language agnostic way using the abstract syntax tree
-- Whoosh: Full-text search library for indexing and querying code
+- Whoosh: full-text search library for indexing and querying code
-- LanceDB: Embedded database for storing and searching code embeddings
+- LanceDB: vector db for storing and searching code embeddings
-- Redis: In-memory data store for caching and session management
+- Redis: in-memory data store for caching and session management
-- OpenAI, Anthropic, Cohere, Groq: AI models and APIs for natural language processing and code understanding
+- OpenAI, Anthropic, Cohere, Groq: Openai, Anthropic, Groq for chat functionalities and Cohere for reranker

 ## How It Works